digital-blueprint/toolkit/packages/app-shell/README.md

 ### Slots

+You can give your slots a css class `slot-hidden` (which you have to define with `.slot-hidden { display: none; }`) to hide the slots while the app shell is loading.
+This css class will then be removed from the slots by the app shell.

 #### Unnamed slot

 The unnamed slot will be removed when the application is loaded and can be filled with a loading-spinner.